wlads/reefpoints/source/posts/2014-04-30-understanding-validation-graphs.md

 If the `Profile` is mixed into the `Users`'s validation graph then the `User` will be invalid when the `Profile` is invalid.
-We can use this pattern to buld an incredibly deep and complex graph where the validation state bubbles up to the root whenver a property change takes place anywhere in the graph.
+We can use this pattern to buld an incredibly deep and complex graph where the validation state bubbles up to the root whenever a property change takes place anywhere in the graph.

 We can do this simply with: